lambypy/lambypy/README.md

 - 👋 Hi, I’m @lambypy

-I'm from the UK and currently studying a Masters in Computer Science while doing internships.
+I'm from the UK and currently studying a Masters in Computer Science, while doing internships.

+Some of my links:
+My work-in-progress portfolio website: [Portfolio Website](http://www.danpam.com/)

 - 👀 I’m interested in ...